August 25, 2025

 That sounds great in theory, but what about in practice?
 Below, we unpack five hypothetical workflows within The Marketing Cloud Platform.
 Stop wasting time, start driving impact.

-“Make it thumb-stopping”: Propellers → SmartAssets → SET
+“Make it thumb-stopping”: Agent Cloud→ SmartAssets → SET

 The in-house team at Aurora Apparel is racing toward a campus drop with a line of athleisure wear they hope will win over undergrads.